billsix/programmingFromTheGroundUp/docs/source/linking.rst

 ::

-   as write-records.s -o write-records ld -L . -dynamic-linker /lib/ld-linux.so.2 \
+   as -32 write-records.s -o write-records
+   ld -m elf_i386 -L . -dynamic-linker /lib/ld-linux.so.2 \
       -o write-records -lrecord write-records.o

 In this command, ``-L .`` told the linker to look for libraries in the